 What should you do if your Ford Bronco is experiencing engine problems or engine failure?

 Lemberg Law is investigating the full spectrum of 2021 Ford Bronco engine issues.
 While the current ODI investigation focuses on valves, there may be other components that are causing engine failures.
-Whatever your issue, you are welcome to join our class action suit.
+Whatever your issue, you are welcome to contact us for a free evaluation.

 Start by filling out our contact form or calling us for a free case evaluation.
 It’s not going to cost you anything because the law requires Ford to pay the legal fees for your claim.